Our Trustees and Patrons

 Luisa is an experienced business leader whose career spans the Defence, Security, Public and Not-for-Profit Sectors.
 She has held a number of senior management positions and led large multi-disciplinary teams in both the UK and the USA.
 She is incredibly passionate about helping people to achieve their full potential, and is currently a performance coach with K2.
 She became involved with Swings and Smiles in the Autumn 2010 and has taken part in a number of fundraising activities for the charity such as the Reading Half Marathon and most recently the Cotswolds Way 100 mile challenge.
-She became a Trustee at the start of 2015 and volunteers as a play helper at the centre once a month.
+She became a Trustee at the start of 2015.

 Andrew is the Managing Director of The Vineyard at Stockcross, Donnington Valley Hotel and Spa, Donnington Valley Golf Club and the independent wine merchant, The Vineyard Cellars.
 He also oversees the company’s managed hotel business which currently looks after six provincial 4 star hotels under the Sonoma Hotel banner.
 He is very active in the local community – a former director of West Berkshire Mencap and Corn Exchange Theatre, and is currently a committee member of Newbury Spring Festival fund raising committee and a member of Newbury’s Wharf steering group.

 I’m lucky.
 I don’t have the problems of looking after a family and a SEN child.
-That’s driven me to support Swings & Smiles and now we are off and running with a great team and some pretty special facilities at The Phoenix Resource Centre.
-A new purpose-built facility is still our goal and we will make this happen; trust us.
+That’s driven me to support Swings & Smiles and now we are off and running with a great team and some pretty special facilities at A Place to Play, Lower Way.
 Our SEN children and families are special to us – please help if you can.

 Helen has worked in the design industry for over 30 years and is a director of Cream Design who specialise in corporate identity, literature and digital design for large and small businesses, charities and organisations.